mathjax/MathJax-docs/upgrade.rst

 The use of ``cdn.mathjax.org`` is governed by its `terms of service
 <https://www.mathjax.org/mathjax-cdn-terms-of-service.html>`_, so be
-sure to read that before linking to the MathJax CDN server.
+sure to read that before linking to a CDN server.

 Change in default TeX delimiters